SHOWING A BASSET HOUND:

 If you have attended a dog show, you've already taken an important step in getting involved in the sport of showing your dog.
 If you haven't yet attended a show make an effort to do so.
 These shows aren’t “beauty contests” as some believe.
 At dog shows AKC licensed judges judge all the dogs for each breed against the AKC Standard for that particular breed.
 Watching judging at a dog show will help you understand.
 Please feel free to approach one of the exhibitors who is ringside to tell you what’s going on.
 Just make sure they aren’t busy grooming their dog, concentrating on what the judge is doing or getting ready to go in with their dog.

-To find out about AKC dog events in your area, you can check the event calendar on this website.
+To find out about AKC dog events in your area, you can check the on this website.

 How do I show my dog?